An aluminum rod elongates when subjected to a pulling force. For ... | Channels for Pearson+

 Rational Equations - Online Tutor, Practice Problems & Exam Prep

 An aluminum rod elongates when subjected to a pulling force.
-For a certain length and pulling force, the elongation varies inversely as the square of the diameter.
-When a specific pulling force is exerted on a 30-mm diameter rod, it elongates by 6 mm.
-Considering the same force, calculate the elongation of a 50-mm rod.
-Express your answer to the nearest hundredth.
+For a certain length and cross-sectional area, the elongation varies directly as the exerted pulling force.
+A force of 900 N causes an elongation of 5 mm.
+What will be its elongation if it is subjected to a force of 2160 N?

 An aluminum rod elongates when subjected to a pulling force.
-For a certain length and pulling force, the elongation varies inversely as the square of the diameter.
-When a specific pulling force is exerted on a 30-mm diameter rod, it elongates by 6 mm.
-Considering the same force, calculate the elongation of a 50-mm rod.
-Express your answer to the nearest hundredth.
+For a certain length and cross-sectional area, the elongation varies directly as the exerted pulling force.
+A force of 900 N causes an elongation of 5 mm.
+What will be its elongation if it is subjected to a force of 2160 N?